 A TCP-session starts with the three-way-handshake.
 After that, data can be sent and received.
 A session can last a long time.
 It can happen that Suricata will be started after a few TCP sessions have already been started.
 This way, Suricata misses the original setup of those sessions.
 This setup always includes a lot of information.
 If you want Suricata to check the stream from that time on, you can do so by setting the option 'midstream' to 'true'.
 The default setting is 'false'.
-In IPS mode, it is possible to define a 'midstream-policy', indicating whether Suricata should drop, pass or bypass a midstream flow.
+In IPS mode, it is possible to define a 'midstream-policy', indicating whether Suricata should drop-flow, drop-packet, pass-flow, pass-packet, reject, or bypass a midstream flow.
+The default is ignore.
 Normally Suricata is able to see all packets of a connection.
 Some networks make it more complicated though.
 Some of the network-traffic follows a different route than the other part, in other words: the traffic goes asynchronous.
 To make sure Suricata will check the one part it does see, instead of getting confused, the option 'async-oneside' is brought to life.
 By default the option is set to 'false'.